 Previously, the option is there only to turn-on the saver when tue device charge dips below a particular level.
 But in Android Q, new option facilitates to turn-off the battery saver automatically when the device charge is above 90 percent.
 So the battery is cycled properly and that improves battery life.
 Users can use Schedule battery saver option to turn-on automatically based on typical charge frequency and usage or at at particular level.
 In upcoming releases, more refinements to the battery saver feature might come.

-Other features in stock Android Q Beta 3 release are parental controls in Digital well being, Vibration intensity setting, Native support for the AV1 video codec, official native support for 5G.
+Other features in stock Android Q Beta 3 release are parental controls in Digital well being, Vibration intensity setting, Native support for the AV1 video codec.
 The new features came with the Beta 6 include new fast rotation button, Back sensitivity, Improved Google Camera, new Emergency button, hidden Gesture navigation bar on the home screen.
-As we are still digging inside the Beta, we will update this post with more details soon.

 Finally, the tenth anniversary edition of Android came out of beta stage.
 The Search giant begins the official rollout of Android 10, few hours ago.
 Essential also starts the rollout for select PH-1 devices very soon after Google started the rollout.
 The final update is very similar the sixth Beta and fixes some bugs.
 We are still looking for any fresh changes in the official release of Android 10.

 LG hasn’t announced any thing about the rollout of Android 10 for V40 and G8 flagships.
 We have contacted them to know any probable rollout dates.
 So we will post here, as soon as we get any response from them.

 Update on 18/7/2019 :